michaeldmoore/CSVServer/README.md

 ### --nodatetimefilter

 By default, CSVServer filters out records where the datetime field falls outside the query date/time range.
 Sometimes, it can be helpful to turn this filtering off, leaving it up to the Grafana display panels to decide which records to display.
-Setting this option on the command line turns this internal filtering off, so every row in the CSV file will be returned to Garafana regardless of the current display date/time range.
+Setting this option on the command line turns this internal filtering off, so every row in the CSV file will be returned to Grafana regardless of the current display date/time range.

 ## Per-query overrides (available with simPod.JSON datasource) 'Additional JSON data' query parameter